Written by Nick Troccoli

 If you do not want to attend a lab each week, you do not need to submit lab preferences.
 Once we assign labs based on preferences, you should enroll in the special SCPD section.
 Each week, we post lab materials on the course website, along with a link for where to submit answers to exercises.
-This link will allow you to submit from Tues. at 12:01AM PDT until Thurs. at 11:59PM PDT each week.
+This link will allow you to submit from Wednesday at 12:01AM PDT until Sunday at 11:59PM PDT each week.
+You do need to submit a lab each week.
 You will need a password to submit your work, which will be sent to all SCPD students when the first lab is posted.
 You can feel free to post on the discussion forum with any questions you have while working through labs, and are encouraged to work with another SCPD student as a pair if you would like – you can use the class discussion forum to find a partner.

-If you are an HCP student, you are welcome to attend an in-person lab if you would like to - make sure to sign up on the course website for one of the available in-person lab times.
-For SCPD and HCP students, you are also welcome to attend certain in-person labs remotely via Zoom if you would like.
-Here are a list of labs that offer Zoom call-ins; the password for these Zoom sessions will be sent to all SCPD students.
+If you are an SCPD student, you are welcome to attend an in-person lab if you would like to - make sure to sign up on the course website for one of the available in-person lab times.
+SCPD students are also welcome to attend certain in-person labs remotely via Zoom if you would like.

 The process for working on, submitting and getting feedback on assignments is identical for both regular and SCPD students.

 We encourage you to take advantage of the discussion forum and the course staff email as mentioned on the course website.
-We also offer helper hours for SCPD students at scheduled times each week via videochat; details on times and how to call in are listed on the Getting Help page of the course website.
-If you are an HCP student, you are welcome to attend in-person helper hours if you would like to.
+We also offer helper hours at scheduled times each week, and SCPD students are welcome to call in to any hours, even in-person-only ones, via videochat; details on times and how to call in are listed on the Getting Help page of the course website.
+If you are an SCPD student, you are welcome to attend in-person helper hours if you would like to.

 After they are graded, exams will be returned to you electronically.